Aftershock rattles Morocco as rescuers seek survivors from the earthquake that killed over 2,100

 “Nothing’s left.
 Everything fell,” said her sister, Hafida Fairouje.

-In Marrakech, where authorities were assessing the damage, large chunks were missing from a crenelated roof, and warped metal, crumbled concrete and dust were all that remained of a building cordoned off by police tape.
+In Marrakech, large chunks were missing from a crenelated roof, and warped metal, crumbled concrete and dust were all that remained of a building cordoned off by police.

-Tourists and residents lined up to donate desperately needed blood.
-Jalila Guerina said she ran to help when she learned of the need because of her duty as a Moroccan citizen.

 The quake had a preliminary magnitude of 6.8 when it hit at 11:11 p.m., lasting several seconds, the USGS said.
 A magnitude 4.9 aftershock hit 19 minutes later, it said.
 The collision of the African and Eurasian tectonic plates occurred at a relatively shallow depth, which makes a quake more dangerous.

-It was the strongest earthquake to hit the North African country in more than 120 years, according to the USGS, which has records dating to 1900, but it was not the deadliest.
-In 1960, a magnitude 5.8 temblor struck near the Moroccan city of Agadir, killing at least 12,000.
+It was the strongest earthquake to hit the North African country in over 120 years, according to USGS records dating to 1900, but it was not the deadliest.
+In 1960, a magnitude 5.8 temblor struck near the city of Agadir, killing at least 12,000.
 That quake prompted Morocco to change construction rules, but many buildings, especially rural homes, are not built to withstand such tremors.

 In 2004, a magnitude 6.4 earthquake near the Mediterranean coastal city of Al Hoceima left more than 600 dead.